SherriW/test-site/README.md

 ## Installation

-The application can be displayed in a web browser and was built mobile first, to be responsive to a variety of devices and screen sizes.
+The application can be displayed in a web browser and was built mobile first to be responsive to a variety of devices and screen sizes.

 ## Usage

-For personal, non-commercial, and educational use and each developer's portfolio purposes.
+For personal, non-commercial, and educational use and participating developer's portfolio purposes.

 ## Roadmap

+Initial release:

-Initial release: The current application includes the ability to select from a Best Seller list and save information, in local storage, on your machine, for future use (retrievals, and additions).
-It does not cross-sync between devices, currently.
+The current application includes the ability to select from a Best Seller list and save information, in local storage (on your device), for future use (retrievals, and additions).
+Currently, it does not cross-sync between devices.

 Future features: